tablackmore/wickedizer/README.md

 wickedizer
 ==========

-Wickedizer browser plugin to make the web wicked.
+Wickedizer browser extensions for Chrome and Safari to make the web wicked.